input-output-hk/marlowe-cardano/marlowe-cli/test/ReadMe.md

 - tag: PrintWallet
   poOwner: Borrower

-  # The lender creates the escrow contract, which was downloaded from Marlowe
+  # The lender creates the ZCB contract, which was downloaded from Marlowe
   # Playground.
 The loan amount is 50 ADA and the interest amount is 3 ADA.

 - tag: CallCreate